 Show results with visual merchandising

 Not only can retail sites make searches easier with autofill and recommended products, but they can also add visual options.
 Visual product previews help encourage customers to take action.
-The visuals show options directly, which motivates visitors to take another step to find out more about product details, thus increasing the chance of a conversion.
+The visuals show options directly, which motivates visitors to take another step to find out more about product details.
+Thus, this results in increasing the chance of a conversion.

 Having images in auto-suggest can help shoppers quickly see the product they are looking for.
 Little high-resolution images that reveal product outlooks can become a catchy “clickbait”.